dikeboy/dhaspject/README.md

 ## What's this

-An gradle plugin  for android project  aspject
+An gradle plugin  for android project  aspectj

 Support for multiple  library, Kotlin, Java